How do we ensure anonymisation is effective?

-The ICO is calling for views on the first draft chapter of its Anonymisation, pseudonymisation and privacy enhancing technologies draft guidance.
-We are sharing our thinking in stages to ensure we gather as much feedback as possible to help refine and improve the final guidance, which we will consult on at the end of the year.
+The ICO is calling for views on its updated draft guidance on anonymisation, pseudonymisation and privacy enhancing technologies.
+We are sharing our thinking in stages to ensure we gather as much feedback as possible to help refine and improve the final guidance, on which we will carry out a formal consultation.

-We will continue to publish draft chapters for comment at regular intervals, throughout the summer and autumn.
+We will continue to publish draft chapters for comment at regular intervals.
 As outlined in Building on the data sharing code – our plans for anonymisation guidance, chapters to follow include:

 - Guidance on pseudonymisation techniques and best practices;